White-fronted plover

-The white-fronted plover or white-fronted sandplover (Charadrius marginatus) is a small (45-50 g) shorebird of the family Charadriidae that inhabits sandy beaches, dunes, mudflats and the shores of rivers and lakes in sub-saharan Africa and Madagascar.
+The white-fronted plover or white-fronted sandplover (Anarhynchus marginatus) is a small (45-50 g) shorebird of the family Charadriidae that inhabits sandy beaches, dunes, mudflats and the shores of rivers and lakes in sub-saharan Africa and Madagascar.
 It nests in small shallow scrapes in the ground and lays clutches of one to three eggs.
 The species is monogamous and long-lived, with a life expectancy of approximately 12 years.
 The vast majority of pairs that mate together stay together during the following years of breeding and retain the same territory.
 The white-fronted plover has a similar appearance to the Kentish plover, with a white fore crown and dark bands connecting the eyes to the bill.

 Subspecies

 Four or five subspecies are recognized, which vary in the colour shade of the neck collar and breast: